htw-imi-showtime/showtime-website-project-archive/content/ss23/bachelor/b2-i-cant-c-sharp/techstack.md

 - **More Games:** The more the better!
 A various collection enhances the overall experience.
 - **Multiplayer Support:** Where you can engage in thrilling gameplay with and against other players.
-- **Mechanic Modifiers:** For the motivated who are not fully occupied, there are some special events that make your gameplay spicy (e.g. mirrored controlls, enhanced button sequence, upside down visuals).
+- **Mechanic Modifiers:** For the motivated who are not fully occupied, there are some special events that make your gameplay spicy (e.g. mirrored controls, enhanced button sequence, upside down visuals).
 - **Accessibility Options:** Appeal to everybody!
 Regardless of their abilities or preferences.
 - **Especially important:** The innovative smart fridge version!
-Improve your skills even when cooking.
+Improve your skills, even when cooking.

 {{</section>}}